A love letter to golf…

 Golf & Community

 If there’s anything you takeaway from my ramblings please take this away.
 Please check on your friends mental health, whether that’s on the golf course or not.
-Show up for them when they need you, be consistent, and you’re an incredible friend, better than most.
+Show up for them when they need you, be consistent, and look after yourself and each other.